-The President shall render a decision within five work days after the appeal is submitted.
-The decision of the President shall be final
+- The student or student organization may not have an in-person meeting with the President during an appeal but the student can make their case in a written appeal.
+The President will have access to all prior documents related to the grievance. - The President shall render a decision within five work days after the appeal is submitted.
+The decision of the President shall be final.